The Frog's Legacy: Synopsis

 During the course of the story, Del gets Rodney a new job, though he declines to mention that it is working for the local funeral director as a chief mourner, a fact that angers Rodney upon finding out.
 While threatening Del, he accidentally leads the hearse the wrong way down a one-way street.
 However, through his job at the undertakers, Rodney finds out that Robdal purchased an extra large coffin from them in 1963 for a friend named Alfred Broderick.
 Rodney quickly deduces that "Alfred Broderick" is an anagram of Frederick Robdal, implying that Broderick did not exist, and that Robdal had purchased the coffin to hide the gold in and had arranged a fake funeral for it to be buried.
 While attempting to sell a faulty computer to Reverend Sturrock, the priest who married Andy and Lisa, Del learns that Sturrock also buried "Mr. Broderick".
 He then finally discovers the gold's whereabouts.

 Having failed to mention it earlier, Albert confirms that Robdal earned the nickname "The Frog" because he was a frogman in the Royal Navy.
 Consequently, he buried the gold at sea to hide it from the authorities and intended to recover it at a later date, but was killed before he could do so.
-While Del vows to find the gold, Rodney once again asks Albert about his resemblance to Robdal; Albert again dismisses it as rumours, but does acknowledge that he and Robdal do look similar.
+While Del vows to find the gold, Rodney once again asks Albert about his resemblance to Robdal; Albert again dismisses it as rumours, but acknowledges that he and Robdal look similar.
 Rodney then quips, "Freddie the Frog.
 Killed himself by sitting on someone else's detonator.
 What a plonker."

 Episode cast

 Production

 Most of the outside filming took place in Ipswich on the junction of Rectory and Seymour roads near Stoke Bridge.

 This Christmas special marked the end of an era for Only Fools and Horses, both in front of and behind the cameras.
 Ray Butt, who had been the show's producer since it started in 1981, decided to leave the BBC shortly after filming was complete.
 The day before he left, Butt told John Sullivan that he should seriously consider letting Only Fools and Horses end with this episode; Butt felt that the show had run its course, and pointed to the disastrous reception of the previous year's Christmas special, "A Royal Flush", as proof of his point.
 Sullivan gave thought to Butt's words, but after "The Frog's Legacy" received a much more positive reception than "A Royal Flush" had done, decided to continue the show.
 However, Sullivan shared Butt's concerns that the show's format was starting to become stale, and so starting with the next Christmas special, "Dates", Only Fools and Horses would maintain a balance between Del's get-rich-quick schemes and the personal lives of the Trotter Family.
+It also marks the last appearance of this view of the Nag's Head; from the next episode, the bar would now be on the right of the screen rather than the centre.